Save on AirPods Pro, Red Dead Redemption 2, Fitbit Versa 2, Nintendo Switch and more.

-Black Friday is nearly here, but many of the best deals and specials have already dropped.
-New offers continue to land every day from big online retailers like Target and Amazon -- it's as though this whole month has been Black Friday.
-There are some massive savings on Fitbit Versa, Sonos One and Nespresso, along with holiday specials slated for XBox One and PS4 bundles this weekend.
+The calendar may say that Black Friday starts on November 29, but it's actually already here.
+Plenty of special sales and deals have already started, and more are hitting each day as stores like Amazon, Walmart, Target and Best Buy compete to hook early shoppers.
+Right now, there are some huge savings on Nintendo Switch, Fitbit Versa, Sonos One and Nespresso, along with holiday specials slated for Xbox One and PS4 bundles starting Saturday night.
 Costco have some massive savings on tech ($200 Chromebook anyone?) and Amazon have a great discount on Airpods Pro.

 Check out our line-up of our top Black Friday picks in the list below, or if you'd prefer jump straight to your favorite online retailer you can do that right here: